7 Doctor-Recommended Products For Better Sleep | Sleep Doctor Mi…

 SLEEP BETTER DURING THE WINTER

 Your sleep needs don't necessarily change from season to season, but the lack of sunlight during the winter can make you feel more tired.
-Even with increased desire to sleep, however, it’s important to stick to your normal, consistent sleep schedule.
+Even with an increased desire to sleep, however, it’s important to stick to your normal, consistent sleep schedule.
 Getting plenty of light exposure during daylight hours can help.
 Sunlight is ideal, but you can also supplement natural light exposure with light therapy, which mimics outdoor light.

 Dr. Breus says the Journi light therapy device is one of his favorite ones.
 "I actually keep one of these in my suitcase because I travel internationally and so I use this to help me out when I'm getting up at crazy hours," he says.
 "If you did this for 15 minutes in the morning — and you don't have to put it right in front of your eyes — you could be eating breakfast, getting ready in the morning, whatever you want.
 It turns off melatonin in the morning and gets rid of that brain fog."